Welcome to Discovery Connections

-Body mass index is tracked monthly and students learn the difference between muscle, and fat and healthy body weight.
+Body mass index is tracked monthly and students learn the difference between muscle and fat as well as what healthy body weight is.

 Weekly Family Therapy

-Each student and their family participate in a weekly family therapy session with the student\'s therapist.
-These visits are conducted via telephone and can be scheduled at times that best accommodate the family\'s schedule.
+Each student and their family participates in a weekly family therapy session with the student's therapist.
+These visits are conducted via video call and can be scheduled at times that best accommodate the family's schedule.

-Parents may visit their student as often as therapeutically appropriate.
-Student visits progress from day area visits to overnight and eventually home visits.
+Parents may visit their students when therapeutically appropriate.
+Student visits progress from day area visits to overnight visits.
+Eventually, students can participate in-home visits.
 Visits help to gauge the therapeutic and behavioral progress of both parents and students.
-Visits must be approved by and coordinated with your child\'s therapist.
+Visits must be approved by and coordinated with your child's therapist.

-Connections offers an individualized learning environment where students begin their academic journey from the point they left off-regardless of where that may be.
-Year-round enrollment and learning means there is no lag time waiting for a school term to begin.
-Connections has a custom academic program that builds competence and confidence, whether the student is preparing for college or to earn a high school diploma.
-Many students also enter Connections with an Individual Education Plan (IEP).
+Connections offer an individualized learning environment where students begin their academic journey from where they left off, regardless of where that may be.
+Our year-round academic calendar allows us to make up for lost time and get students caught up faster than traditional schools.
+Connections have a custom academic program that builds competence and confidence whether the student is preparing for college or working towards a high school diploma.
+Many students enter Connections with an Individual Education Plan (IEP).